vanilla/docs/content/developer/importing/porter.md

 To test you can simple copy an URL from your old forum to the new one.

 Example:
-If your new forum reside on a different domain you will need to change the domain name like so `http://olddomain.com/forum/discussion.php?id=10&page=2` to `http://newdomain.com/forum/discussion.php?id=10&page=2` This should result in `http://newdomain.com/forum/discussion.php?id=10&page=2` being redirected to `http://newdomain.com/discussion/10?page=2`.
+If your new forum resides on a different domain you will need to change the domain name like so `http://olddomain.com/forum/discussion.php?id=10&page=2` to `http://newdomain.com/forum/discussion.php?id=10&page=2` This should result in `http://newdomain.com/forum/discussion.php?id=10&page=2` being redirected to `http://newdomain.com/discussion/10?page=2`.

-*Note*: For the pages to work properly you need to configure Vanilla to have the same number of comments per page than your old forum had.
+*Note*: For the pages to work properly you need to configure Vanilla to have the same number of comments per page as your old forum had.

 ##### Redirect the domain

-If the domain where your new forum reside is different than where your old forum was you will need to redirect the domain.
+If the domain where your new forum resides is different than where your old forum was you will need to redirect the domain.
 Let's say that your old domain is olddomain.com and your new domain is newdomain.com (original right?):

 `http://olddomain.com/...` should redirect to `http://newdomain.com/...`